List of Big Eyed Animals - 15 of the Cutest!

 7. Ostrich

 The ostrich (Struthio camelus) is the largest non-flying bird in the world and is characterized by its abundant plumage, which combines white and black feathers.
 Some specimens also have brown feathers.
 It is an animal with large and bulging eyes.
 In fact, their eyes are larger than their brain.
 This is also partly due to a particularly small brain size rather than just big eyes.
 Ostrich eyes are large in comparison to their head, although their head is quite small compared to their body.
 They can reach up to 3 m in height and weigh up to 180 kg.
-Their main food is plant and fruit material, but it is technically omnivorous and will happily much small mammals and arthropods given the opportunity.
+Their main food is plant and fruit material, but it is technically omnivorous and will happily munch small mammals and arthropods given the opportunity.
+Their large eyes grant them excellent vision, which is crucial for spotting predators from a distance in the wild.

 8. Owl